fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseActivity.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseActivity** cmdlet gets the status of elastic databases moving into or out of an elastic database pool in ssSDS.
+The **Get-AzureRmSqlDatabaseActivity** cmdlet gets the status of elastic databases moving into or out of an elastic database pool in Azure SQL Database.

 ## EXAMPLES